racheal-mburu7/Predicting-Childhood-Stunting-in-Kenya/README.md

-# Child Stunting Risk Predictor — App
+# Childhood Stunting Risk Predictor

 A small Streamlit app that lets a parent or a health worker enter a child's details and get a stunting-risk prediction (Severe / Moderate / Normal